Department of Conservation on Flickr

 © Department of Conservation on Flickr

-There are multi-day hikes in New Zealand to suit hiking beginners to expert trampers.
+There are multi-day hikes in New Zealand to suit beginners to expert trampers.
 Enjoy accommodation, such as huts and campsites which are much more affordable than the Great Walk huts.
 Plus, there are even multi-day hikes with luxurious lodges to stay in if you are more of a flashpacker than a backpacker.

 1. Hollyford Track (2-8 Days)

-Location: Fiordland National Park, South Island
+Location: Fiordland National Park, South Island.

 2. Pouakai Circuit (2-3 Days)

-Location: Egmont National Park, North Island
+Location: Egmont National Park, North Island.

 Department of Conservation on Flickr© Department of Conservation on Flickr